How to setup domain signing and remove 'via getveromail.com' from your emails

 To sign your domain you will need to add two to three records to your domain's DNS configuration.

-Add the domain you want to send from under Settings > Project Details in Vero.
+Add the domain you want to send from under Settings > Email Delivery in Vero.

 Once this is done, visit Settings > Email Delivery and select Request DNS records.
 Vero will then generate the DKIM, CNAME and MX records you need to add to your domain to show that you are authenticated to use it for sending.)